 - Analytical thinking

-- Affinity for data analysis and visualization as well as scientific writing
+- Affinity for data analysis and visualization

 - Results-driven and self-motivated, even when faced with adversity and setbacks